 What to Expect

-Reykjavik Keflavik Airport consists of a main terminal and a smaller terminal, which is home for regional fights for Eagle Air.
+Reykjavik Keflavik Airport (Code: KEF) consists of a main terminal and a smaller terminal, which is home for regional fights for Eagle Air.
 Though Keflavik is modern and compact, it’s not big on amenities.
 You’ll find a few (pricey) eateries and shops, and a general store is open 24 hours in the landside (public) area.
 WiFi is available to help pass the time.
 There are currently no lounges that economy class passengers can pay to use.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.